Computation of Scattering Matrices and their Derivatives for Waveguides: Embedded eigenvalues and resonances

-This final section will describe how the scattering matrix can be used to compute complex resonances and present the results of some numerical experiments obtained via this method. \\ \\ The paper by Evans, Levitin and Vassiliev~\cite{trappedmodes} proved the existence of embedded eigenvalues for the Neumann Laplacian on two dimensional waveguides with an obstacle, and/or deformation of the waveguide so long as the domain has cross-sectional symmetry.
-This was further generalised to waveguides with cylindrical ends by Davies and Parnovski~\cite{trappedmodes2}.
-Parnovski and Levitin have, amongst others, produced two other papers on this topic~\cite{hawkparnovski}~\cite{pencilev}. \\ \\ Embedded eigenvalues can be calculated numerically by looking for zero eigenvalues of the sub-matrix of $L$ in equation \ref{kereq} obtained by omitting the rows and columns representing non square integrable modes.
-The scattering matrix, and its derivatives, can be used to calculate complex resonances on $Z$.
-Here we are defining a resonance to be a pole of the scattering matrix.
+The scattering matrix, and its derivatives, can be used to calculate complex resonances on any sheet of $Z$.
+Previous work on this topic has focused on on either providing asymptotic bounds for the number of resonances~(\cite{christiensen}, \cite{melrosepolybounds}, \cite{zworskipolybounds}, \cite{tanyaasymp}, \cite{zworskig}), or their calculation~(~\cite{lm}, \cite{aslanyanebdcalc}, \cite{apv}, \cite{db}, \cite{betcke1}, \cite{betcke2}, \cite{nazarov1}, \cite{alexnew}).
+For the remainder of this paper, we will focus on the latter.
+As was alluded to previously, reason we have gone down this route is because the numerical technique we have just constructed is absolutely conducive to this.
+Levitin and Strohmaier have already used the scattering matrix to locate resonances on surfaces with hyperbolic cusps~\cite{alexnew}; as we now are in possession of the scattering matrix for Euclidean waveguides, we will do the same for them. \\ \\ We define a resonance here to be a pole of the scattering matrix.
 The relationship between the resolvent, the Neumann to Dirichlet map and the scattering matrix means that poles of the resolvent coincide with zeros of the determinant of the the inverse of the scattering matrix, and their multiplicities will be the same. \\ \\ Theorem \ref{funceq} can be used to show that every pole of $S_J(\lambda),$ on the sheet $J$ of $Z,$ coincides with a zero of $S_J(\lambda^*)$ in the physical sheet and vice versa.
 We have used $\lambda^*$ to denote the canonical projection of $\lambda$ to the physical sheet; when both $\lambda$ and $\lambda^*$ are identified with a subset of the complex plane, they will be in the same location.
 Since the resolvent and scattering matrix are holomorphic in the physical sheet, it can't have poles there, and we will have no zeros in a non-physical sheet of $Z.$ This means we can now make use of the argument principle to locate resonances, and locating resonances in a non-physical sheet of $Z$ has been reduced to locating zeros in the physical sheet.
 The argument principle together with the Jacobi formula gives: